tpqz-dev/callBlenderPythonScriptFromInsideZbrush/README.md

 # callBlenderPythonScriptFromInsideZbrush
-call Blender Python scrript from inside Zbrush and get the result on Zbrush
+call Blender Python scrript from inside Zbrush and get the result in Zbrush